 ii.
 Try this, too: While asking questions in solitude, I suggest you fill the page with free flowing thoughts exploring deep and dark truths about yourSelf.

-Start by taking a journal and writing your most rare and bare thoughts without worrying if someone else could ever read them.
+Start by taking a journal and writing your most rare thoughts without worrying if someone else could ever read them.
 I’ve done this during many seasons, and it’s always delivered worthwhile results.

 i.e. Pattern recognition.